slimcoin-project/slimcoin-project.github.io/content/es/sobre-slimcoin.md

 ---
 title: Sobre Slimcoin

-[//]: # (This is a comment: this page has been disable as the English version was improved please modify this page accordingly and uncomment)
+[//]: # (This is a comment: this page has been disabled as the English version was improved please modify this page accordingly and uncomment)

 [//]: # (lang: es)